-CAT Exam 2018 is on November 25, 2018.
-For all of you who aspire to crack CAT 2018, we are suggesting some important tips.
+CAT Exam 2020 exam will be on 29th November 2020.
+For all of you who aspire to crack CAT 2020 we are suggesting some important tips.

 - Questions must be studied carefully.
 A brief explanation of why each choice is correct or incorrect follows each practice question.
 If you understand this reasoning for the practice items, you will do well on the actual assessment.